99designs/gqlgen/docs/content/reference/plugins.md

 ```

-In `resolver.go`, add `//go:generate go run generate.go`.
-Now you can run `go generate ./...` instead of `go run github.com/99designs/gqlgen generate` to generate the code.
+In `resolver.go`, add `//go:generate go run generate.go` (or replace `//go:generate go tool gqlgen` if you have it there).

+Now you can run `go generate ./...` to generate code using your plugin.

 ## Writing a plugin